dpays/esteem8app.github.io/docs/work-the-system/tools/process-strategy-principles.md

  * See each little malfunction or process like something you can improve.
  * Be happy for quick wins and a slightly positive.
 * Be concentrate, focus on actual process and make effort.
+* Don't wait on other process or process quality.
-* Do your best, you are the last efficiency parameter.
+* Do your best, trust you, you are the last efficiency parameter.

 See [Work my system](https://github.com/Primerz/Work-my-system) project for more informations about this framework and it's used words.